-Why patients ultimately decide to participate in a clinical trial are varied and personal, like all medical decisions we make during our life.
+The reasons why patients ultimately decide to participate in a clinical trial are varied and personal like all medical decisions we make.

-Participating in a clinical trial involves a formal commitment to move forward that patients in standard paths may not have.
-Since your experience is being monitored and documented by researchers, they want to ensure your decision is understood.
+Participating in a clinical trial involves a formal commitment to move forward with care that patients in standard paths may not have.
+Since your experience is being monitored and documented by researchers, they must ensure that you are comfortable with your decision.

-When making your decision, its ok to take time to talk to others and choose based on what is right for you.
-Discuss options with your oncologist and the doctors you trust.
-It might also be a good time to get a second opinion from a new doctor that can give you an opinion with fresh eyes and share a recommendation regarding your participation in a clinical trial based on your diagnosis and treatment history.
+When making your decision, it is okay to take time to talk to others and choose based on what is right for you.
+Discuss options with your specialist and the doctors you trust.
+It might also be a good time to get a second opinion from a new doctor that can give you a consultation with fresh eyes and share a recommendation on if you should proceed with a clinical trial based on your diagnosis and treatment history.

-Following medical opinions, you will want to consider your own views and talk to your family members about the possible medical and lifestyle impact of all treatment options.
+Following medical opinions you will want to consider your own views and talk to your family members about the possible medical and lifestyle impact of all treatment options.
 Share information you've learned about your options and encourage your family to ask questions as well.
 Consider any cost, time, and logistics issues for you and your caregivers and make a plan to address so your care is uninterrupted.

 Remember that even if you decide to start a trial, if you feel the need to withdraw at any point for any reason, you do have the right to change your mind.
-You can stop participating in a trial at any point you choose.
+You can stop participating in a trial at any time.

-When participating in a trial, there may be other study specific items you receive, including the medications, interventions, or procedures that are being tested.
-The study sponsor pays for these and will share the list of specific care they pay for with you in the beginning.
-The study may also provide stipends or reimbursement if there is travel, parking, or tolls required, and to help with other costs like childcare, food, lodging, or caregiver support.
+procedures that are being tested.
+The study sponsor pays for these and will share the list of specific care they pay for with you in the beginning during the informed consent process.
+The study may also provide stipends or reimbursement if there is travel, parking or tolls required, and to help with other costs like childcare, food, lodging, or caregiver support.

-For those without insurance or with limited benefits, having the study pay for trial items reduces their own cost and provides a method of care that may have been too expensive otherwise.
+For those without insurance or with limited benefits, having the study pay for trial items reduces your own cost and provides a method of care that may have been too expensive otherwise.

-However, be aware that there might be elements that neither the study nor your insurance will pay for that you should pay close attention to.
-For example, look closely at the list to make sure you are not expected to see doctors outside of your network, or that there are not additional lab or imaging scans that are required along the way.
+However, be aware that there might be elements that neither the study nor your insurance will pay for.
+For example, look closely at the trial paperwork and informed consent documents to make sure you are not expected to see doctors outside of your network, or that there are not additional lab or imaging scans that are required along the way.
 You should also call your insurance company to double check their coverage of items you know you'll need during the trial to prevent any surprises down the road.